DORCAS ECCLESTON (1537-September 1, 1599)

 MARGARET ELLERBEK (d.1534+)

 Margaret Ellerbek was the daughter of Nicholas Ellerbek of Sutes or Sotes Manor in Standon, Hertfordshire (d.1472) and Ann Baud (who married John Digges as her second husband).
-Margaret’s first husband was William Tendring (d.c.1500), by whom she had two daughters, one of them named Margaret.
-Widowed, she was the “minor Hertfordshire heiress” who married Francis Marzen or Marston, a Breton in the service of King Henry VII.
+Margaret married William Tendring (d.c.1500), by whom she had two daughters, one of them named Margaret.
+As a widow, she was the “minor Hertfordshire heiress” who married Francis Marzen or Marston, a Breton in the service of King Henry VII.
 Margaret was at court in the household of Elizabeth of York and later served Queen Catherine of Aragon.
 At age fifty-seven, she was reportedly considering marriage to Richard Audley (d.1531), son of Sir John of Swaffham, Norfolk, but Audley married Catherine Scrope instead.
-Margaret appears in records as Margaret Marzen, widow, in 1534.
+Margaret appears in records as Margaret Marzen, widow, as late as 1534.

 ANNE ELLERKER (d.1513+)